aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/jewish-life-cycle/brit-milah-and-simhat-bat/simhat-bat-of-amalya-shahar-exler-kaunfer.html.md

 <body>
 Title: שמחת בת | Simḥat Bat of Amalya Shaḥar Exler-Kaunfer, by Rabbi Elie Kaunfer and Lisa Exler<br />
 Primary contributor: elie.kaunfer<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=640">http://opensiddur.org/?p=640</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=640">http://opensiddur.org/?p=640</a>
 <p />
 <hr />